pnp/pnpcore/docs/articles/contributor/extending the model - Microsoft Graph.md

 Property | Required | Description
 ---------|----------|------------
 FieldName | Yes | Use this property when the Microsoft Graph fieldname differs from the model property name.
-Since the field name is required by the default constructor you always need to provide this value when you add this property
+Since the field name is required by the default constructor you always need to provide this value when you add this property.
 JsonPath | No | When the information returned from Microsoft Graph is a complex type and you only need a single value from it, then you can specify the JsonPath for that value.
 E.g. when you get sharePointIds.webId as response you tell the model that the fieldname is sharePointIds and the path to get there is webId.
-The path can be more complex, using a point to define property you need (e.g. property.child.childofchild)
+The path can be more complex, using a point to define property you need (e.g. property.child.childofchild).
 UseCustomMapping | No | Allows you to force a callout to the model's `MappingHandler` event handler whenever this property is populated.
-See the [Event Handlers](event%20handlers.md) article to learn more
+See the [Event Handlers](event%20handlers.md) article to learn more.
-Beta | No | Defined that a model property can only be handled using the Microsoft Graph beta endpoint.
-If a user opted out of using the Microsoft Graph beta endpoint then this model property will not be populated.
+Beta | No | Defines that a model property can only be handled using the Microsoft Graph beta endpoint.
+If a user opted out of using the Microsoft Graph beta endpoint, then this model property will not be populated.

 ## Configuring collection classes